web-platform-tests/rfcs/rfcs/any.js-globals.md

    1. Update all remaining `*.any.js` tests that use `!` to list all the relevant globals explicitly.

 https://github.com/web-platform-tests/wpt/issues/23111 tracks this work.

+## Risks

+Downstream users could have reimplemented some of the infrastructure logic and end up running tests in more globals than they should (by always including the default globals).